 Applicants are eligible to receive between $10,000 and $50,000 per grant towards their approved habitat management project.

 Application deadline: Applications must be postmarked by NOVEMBER 8, 2017.
 (PLEASE NOTE, THIS IS AN EXTENSION FROM THE ORIGINAL DATE, WHICH WAS OCTOBER 30th)

 Direct costs for on the ground habitat improvements specifically designed to benefit wildlife will be eligible for reimbursement.
 All project costs must be approved in the agreed upon contract budget to be eligible for reimbursement.

 All application materials are posted on COMMBUYS**.
-Proposals must be postmarked on or before NOVEMBER 8, 2017.
 Send 1 hard copy of the completed application package to: